Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves: Foreign-Currency Analogy and Quanto Adjustment

 where $\sigma _{X}\left( t\right) $ is the\ volatility (positive deterministic function of time) of the process and $W_{X}^{T_{2}}$ is a brownian motion under $Q_{d}^{T_{2}}$ such that

-Now, in order to calculate expectations such as in the r.h.s. of eq. \ref {FRAPrice1}, we must switch from the forwarding (foreign) measure $ Q_{f}^{T_{2}}$ associated to the numeraire $P_{f}\left( t,T_{2}\right) $ to the discounting (domestic) measure $Q_{d}^{T_{2}}$ associated to the numeraire $P_{d}\left( t,T_{2}\right) $.
-In our double-curve-single-currency language this amounts to transform a cashflow on curve $\complement _{f}$ to the corresponding cashflow on curve $\complement _{d}$.
+Now, in order to calculate expectations such as in the r.h.s. of eq. \ref{FRAPrice1}, we must switch from the forwarding (foreign) measure $ Q_{f}^{T_{2}}$ associated to the numeraire $P_{f}\left( t,T_{2}\right) $ to the discounting (domestic) measure $Q_{d}^{T_{2}}$ associated to the numeraire $P_{d}\left( t,T_{2}\right) $.
+In our double-curve-single-currency language this amounts to transform a cash flow on curve $\complement_{f}$ to the corresponding cash flow on curve $\complement_{d}$.
 Recurring to the change-of-numeraire technique (see refs. \cite{BriMer06}, \cite{Jam1989}, \cite{GER1995}) we obtain that the dynamic of $F_{f}\left( t;T_{1},T_{2}\right) $ under $Q_{d}^{T_{2}}$ acquires a non-zero drift

 and that $F_{f}\left( T_{1};T_{1},T_{2}\right) $ is lognormally distributed under $Q_{d}^{T_{2}}$ with mean and variance given by

 We thus obtain the following expressions, for $t_{0}\leq t<T_{1}$,

 where $QA_{fd}\left( t,T_{1},\sigma _{f},\sigma _{X},\rho _{fX}\right) $ is the (multiplicative)\ quanto adjustment.
 We may also define an additive quanto adjustment as